 In many ways, my packing list for London in the winter is not a great deal different from that for summer.
-Despite the picture above, snow is relatively unusual unless you move out of central London.
+Snow is relatively unusual unless you move out of central London.
 To my bag I add:

 - a couple of chunky or less chunky jumpers depending on the temperature

 - a big scarf or two, a hat and gloves